A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Introduction

-For instability studies, buckling analysis of Kirchhoff plates has been implemented using the deep energy method, where a loss function based on the buckling governing equations is used to predict the critical buckling load \cite{Zhuang.2021}.
+For instability studies, buckling analysis of Kirchhoff plates has been implemented using the deep energy method with the buckling governing equations-related loss function to predict the critical buckling load \cite{Zhuang.2021}.
 While this marks significant progress for elastic instabilities, the distinct phenomenon of creep buckling of viscoelastic structures—where instability develops over time under sustained load due to viscosity—necessitates a dedicated PINN formulation capable of handling long-term temporal integration and history-dependent material laws.
-Indeed, for viscoelastic structures, creep buckling is one of the important failure modes, signifying failure after a period under steady load either via sudden snapping or excessive deflection \cite{Miyazaki.2015}.
-Additionally, during growth and development of soft biological tissues with viscoelastic properties, the symmetry broken and geometrical stability loss are important processes for tissue morphogenesis \cite{Lin.2025, Moghe.2025, Harmansa.2023}.
-Despite the large potential of PINN, extending these approaches to capture creep buckling of viscoelastic structures, and to model the intricate interplay of mechanics and material evolution in viscoelastic growth and morphogenesis, presents difficulties and remains an open challenge.
+Indeed, for viscoelastic structures, the creep buckling is one of the important failure modes, signifying failure after a period under steady load either via sudden snapping or excessive deflection \cite{Miyazaki.2015}.
+Additionally, during growth and development of soft biological tissues with viscoelastic property, the symmetry broken and geometrical stability loss are important processes for tissue morphogenesis \cite{Lin.2025, Moghe.2025, Harmansa.2023}.
+Despite the large potential of PINN, extending these approaches to capture creep buckling of viscoelastic structures, and to model the intricate interplay of mechanics and material evolution in viscoelastic growth and morphogenesis, presents difficulties and remains for investigation.